RDFLib/VocPrez/docs/README.md

     * you need to copy the file `_config/template.py` to `_config/__init__.py` and configure carables within it.
 See the template.py` file for examples
 * configure your data source(s)
     * you will need to supply this tool with SKOS data from any sort of data source: a triplestore, a relational database or even a local file
-    * see the [DATA_SOURCES.md](https://github.com/CSIRO-enviro-informatics/VocPrez/blob/master/DATA_SOURCES.md) file for examples
+    * see the [DATA_SOURCES.md](https://github.com/RDFLib/VocPrez/blob/master/DATA_SOURCES.md) file for examples

 ## Dependencies

-See the [requirements.txt](https://github.com/CSIRO-enviro-informatics/VocPrez/blob/master/requirements.txt) standard Python dependency listing file.
+See the [requirements.txt](https://github.com/RDFLib/VocPrez/blob/master/requirements.txt) standard Python dependency listing file.

 ## Releases

 See [RELEASE_NOTES.md](RELEASE_NOTES.md) for notes on major releases and plans for future releases.

 ## License

 This code is licensed using the GPL v3 licence.
 See the [LICENSE file](LICENSE) for the deed.

 ## Tests

 We use [pytest](https://docs.pytest.org/en/latest/) as our testing framework.
 Tests live in the [tests directory](_tests).
 These tests ensure that the endpoints are functioning as intended.
 See the [README.md](_tests/README.md) for the tests for more information.

+# Deployment

+## Ansible

+Coming Soon!

+## AWS

+Coming soon!

-## Running in Docker
+## Docker

-To override the endpoint in the template set the ENDPOINT environment variable `docker run -it -v $PWD/vocprez/_config/template.py:/vocprez/_config/__init__.py -p 8002:8001 vocpreztest`
+To override the endpoint in the template set the ENDPOINT environment variable.

+### Docker build

+First we must build a container from the dockerfile.

+`docker build -t vocprez`

+### Docker Run

+To run the container we need to copy the settings from template.py to __init__.py and set the port.

+ `docker run -it -v $PWD/vocprez/_config/template.py:/vocprez/_config/__init__.py -p 5000:5000 vocprez`

 # Contacts
 *Author*: